retrouser955/discord-activities/readme.md

 askAway
 knowWhatIMeme

+# Developer options

+To create an invite code for developer applications, we can use `getDevInviteCode(voiceChannelId, appName, requestOptions)` function

+### Valid developer applications

+pn
+youtube
+doodleCrew

+⚠ Developer applications may not work sometimes

 ## Thanks

 Thanks to RemyK888 for the inspiration.
 For more information check out his [package](https://github.com/RemyK888/discord-together) and his [github](https://github.com/RemyK888/)